Is your Pit Boss showing an error code?

 What Are Pit Boss Error Codes?

-Error codes, for example, may appear on the grill’s control board display from time to time.
+However error codes may appear on the grill’s control board display from time to time.

-These may hinder your cooking experience a little bit, but all of these codes have a solution to them, so do not fret.
+All of these codes have a solution to them, so do not fret.

 We’ll go over some of the most common error messages that may appear on your Pit Boss pellet smoker in this article.